BondVC/education/content/_index.md

 title: "Blockchain For Developers Course Materials"
 date: 2018-02-14T12:44:54-08:00
 draft: false
-description: "Education for blockchain developers.
-Learn about Ethereum application development, Solidity programming, smart contract security, and more."
+description: "A student run course at UC Berkeley.
+Learn about smart contract programming, testing, security and the underlying details of Bitcoin and Ethereum clients.
+Taught by AkashKhosla and Nicolas Zoghb as part of Blockchain at Berkeley."
 ---

 | Week | Lecture | Lab | Assignment | Readings |